Project Started: 2003

 The Lincoln Preservation Foundation and the Trustees of the Grace United Methodist Episcopal Church joined hands to bring this historic building on Brooks Lane in Lincoln back to life and adapt it to new purposes.
 Initially dubbed the "Saving Grace" project, LPF and Grace developed detailed plans for protecting the structure from further damage, restoring the cellar rooms, the sanctuary, windows, doors, ceiling, roof, bell cupola, furniture, and grounds.
 David Logan, owner of Vintage Restoration, Inc., prepared the initial restoration plan.
 Bill Testa provided detailed drawings and plans for restoration of the cellar and prepared requests for County permits.
 During 2013 and 2014, the Grace Trustees formed a private, non-profit organization, "The Friends of Grace Multicultural Center," and began the process of transferring the building ownership to the non-profit so that it could seek preservation grants from a wide array of institutions.

-Current plans call for an exhibit area in the lower level, highlighting the role of local African Americans in Loudoun County, as well as in the military.
-The sanctuary will be restored as a meeting room with period lighting and the original pews.
+Current plans call for an exhibit area in the lower level, highlighting the role of local African American military veterans.
+The sanctuary will be restored to its original appearance with period lighting and the original pews.

 Numerous individual donors have contributed to our annual campaign over the years.
-Funds have been used to patch and protect the damaged roof, re-point the stonework, board up windows, install lockable doors, remove dead trees, and stabilize the walls.
+Funds have been used to patch and protect the damaged roof, re-point the stonework, board up windows, install lockable doors, remove dead trees, stabilize the walls., repair and replace floor joists, install subflooring, and repair concrete and stone entrance steps.

 We are always looking for more donations!
 We prefer cash donations, but we are happy to accept sponsorship of building materials.
 Currently, we need new sponsors to cover the cost of a new metal roof, window installations, and stonework for our exterior wall and steps.